-LAST 144 - Intermediate Spanish II (3)
+SPAN 104 - Intermediate Spanish Culture and Communication II (3 credits)

 Development of proficiency in reading Spanish through the study of cultural texts.
 Emphasis is on vocabulary building and oral and written communication.
 Readings broaden the student's knowledge and understanding of the cultures of Spain and Spanish American countries.
-Prerequisite: CORE/SPAN 143 or equivalent.
-Cross-listed as SPAN 144/CORE 144.
-Students who are exempt from SPAN 144 must take SPAN 145 for the LAST minor.
+Prerequisite: SPAN 103 or equivalent.
+Students who are exempt from SPAN 104 must take SPAN 105 for the LAST minor.

-LAST 248 - Comparative Issues in Latin America (3)
+PS 258 - Comparative Issues in Latin America (3 credits)

 An examination of crucial political, socioeconomic, and cultural issues in Latin America, ranging from military regimes to human rights to neo-liberalism.
 These issues are examined in an historical comparative framework.
-Cross-listed as PS 248.

-LAST 499 - Approved Internship OR Study Abroad (3)
+LAST 499 - Approved Internship OR Study Abroad (3 credits)